mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 hologram is of adequate fidelity, increasing in quality as Tech Levels increase beyond 10.
-The holographic projector includes a sound system, although the robot may project sound via its voder speakers or high- fidelity sound system.
+The holographic projector includes a sound system, although the robot may project sound via its voder speakers or high-fidelity sound system.

 Item TL Slots Cost
 Holographic Projector 10 1 Cr1000